numbersmatter/demo-family-2/app/routes/home/README.md

 As in the family can see events, request a food box.
 They can also see the confirmation code for the food box they requested.

 ## Auth
+These functions will be handled by the auth.server.ts file.
 All users are either "logged-out", "authenticated" or "registered".

 Registered users have been authenticated and have been approved by staff for the semester.